 However, by using the “*” character, you’re specifying that the commands below it refer to all robots.
 Your robots.txt file would be located in the main directory of your site.
 For example:

 There are three reasons why you might want to block a page using the Robots.txt file.
 First, if you have a page on your site which is a duplicate of another page, you don’t want the robots to index it because that would result in duplicate content which can hurt your SEO.
 The second reason is if you have a page on your site which you don’t want users to be able to access unless they take a specific action.
 For example, if you have a thank you page where users get access to specific information because of the fact that they gave you their email address, you probably don’t want people being able to find that page by doing a Google search.
 The other time that you’ll want to block pages or files is when you want to protect private files in your site such as your cgi-bin and keep your bandwidth from being used up because of the robots indexing your image files:

-By setting up a free Google Webmaster tools account, you can easily create a Robots.txt file by selecting “crawler access” option under the “site configuration” option on the menu bar.
-Once you’re there, you can select “generate robots.txt” and set up a simple Robots.txt file as in the example below:
+By setting up a free Google Webmaster Tools account, you can easily create a Robots.txt file by selecting the “crawler access” option under the “site configuration” option on the menu bar.
+Once you’re there, you can select “generate robots.txt” and set up a simple Robots.txt file.